enzofass/liri-bot/README.md

      * Date of the Event (use moment to format this as "MM/DD/YYYY")

-`spotify-this-song` will show the following information about the song in your terminal/bash window:
+`spotify-this-song` will search the Spotify API for an artist and render the following information about the song in your terminal/bash window:

     * Artist(s)

     * The song's name